habitry/habitry_source/Habitry.md

 I am 90-100% confident I will [action] when [trigger] for the next [1-14 days] in order work towards [skill OR identity OR performance goal].

 action = the tiny behavior they want to perform.
--trigger = the habitual behavior they’re already doing that they can piggyback on.
+- trigger = the habitual behavior they’re already doing that they can piggyback on.
 -1-14 days = the number of days between 1 and 14 they feel confident they can do.
 -skill = something that the client's best version of themselves wants to do better or more easily -identity = the values that the best person of themselves lives up to every day.